 This 47-site campground is less busy than its neighboring campground, North Waldo, resulting in a quieter atmosphere.
-It is situated in a lower and wetter landscape than either North Waldo or Islet Campground, supports thicker and more diverse groundcover and generally more mosquitoes earlier in the season.
-Come prepared for the months of June to mid-August.
+It is situated in a lower and wetter landscape than North Waldo and Islet Campground and supports thicker and more diverse groundcover and generally more mosquitoes earlier in the season, so come prepared June to mid-August.
 Garbage containers and gray water disposal areas are available at the campground.

-Hikers, equestrians, and mountain cyclists can traverse the Shore Line Trail to the historic South Waldo Shelter and then continue on the Jim Weaver Loop #3590.
+Hikers, equestrians, and mountain bikers can traverse the Shoreline Trail to the historic South Waldo Shelter and then continue on the Jim Weaver Loop #3590.
 Winding around to the west side of the lake, the public can catch glimpses of the lake through the high-elevation forest, or capture broad views of the High Cascades mountains from open viewpoints.

 At a Glance